alexrainman/CarouselView/README.md

 **CUSTOM CONTROLS**

-HeightRequest fix is now implemented at core level.
-Yyou have to use the provided custom controls to do the trick:
+You can use the provided custom controls that implement the fix for HeightRequest:

 ```xml
 <controls:CVActivityIndicator x:Name="activityIndicator" IsRunning="true"/>